The Circle of the Stag’s purposes are to:

 Welcome Sisters and Brothers!

-My name is Alisha.
-I am a recent dedicant of the Circle of the Stag, though I have been following the Wiccan path since my late high school years.
-I’m nearly thirty years old now, and have zero regrets about leaving the church I was raised in to follow the footsteps of the Goddess.
-There were a lot of factors that led to me deciding to explore other spiritual paths, but the main two were the acceptance Wicca shows to other religions and its acceptance of LGBTQIA individuals.
+My name is Pronoia.
+I am a first degree priestess of the Circle of the Stag.
+I have been following the Wiccan path since my late high school years.
+There were a lot of factors that led to that decision, but the main two were the consideration Wicca shows to other spiritualities and its acceptance of LGBTQIA individuals.
 My wife is very supportive of my path and has attended many of the coven’s public events.

 Social Media Mystic